Sleeping with Lower Back Discomfort

 First, it’s useful to try the mattresses out yourself.
 There are many different body types, and you want to make sure the mattress is right for yours.

-Along with that, you’ll want to consider mattress firmness.
+You’ll also want to consider mattress firmness.
 In general, firmer mattresses are better for back discomfort because they ensure better alignment of your spine.
 That said, mattresses that are too firm put pressure on your hips, which in turn can cause or exacerbate your lower back issue.

 Your BMI is an indicator of what you need, as lower BMIs tend to respond better to softer mattresses.